jagLas/food-chain-magnate-app/README.md

 If you wish to seed the database with some example data, make a 'GET' request to {DB_URL}/dev/seed-db route in a browser.
 Default DB_URL is localhost:5000.

+Seeding the db creates two demo accounts that can be used.

+    Account 1
+    email: bill@demo.com
+    password: password

+    Account 2
+    email: mona@demo.com
+    password: password

 ### Load the site

 After that, you can run the app by visiting the link and port specified in the .env (http://localhost:3000 by default)